slatron/slatron.github.io/_posts/2025-03-27-youngblood-1.md

 #### Issue #1 Away Team Notes

 ##### Page 1
-- Oh shit, this is all based on a fictionalized occupation of Isreal.
-Liefeld is certainly the scribe for this topic… right?
+- Oh shit, this is all based on a fictionalized occupation of Isreal
+- This is not going to have aged well
-- Hassan Kussien… yeah he’s just mixing and matching names he hears in the news without thinking of any real-world implications beyond the names
+- Hassan Kussien… yeah he’s just mixing and matching names he hears in the news without thinking of any implications
 - First mention of super powered soldiers in the super powered soldiers comic

 ##### Page 2-3